Scalegj/Impulse-Limbo-Server/docs/reference/docker-broker.md

 to run the servers on a different machine.
 You can find instructions on how to set up a remote docker daemon [here](https://docs.docker.com/engine/daemon/remote-access/).
 > [!WARNING]
-> Connecting over TLS is not fully supported/tested yet.
-Only do this over a network you trust.
+> Connecting over TLS has experimental support.
+Verify its security before using it in a production environment.

 ## Configuration